Voting rights activists flock to Washington DC to march for federal election reforms

 "We are marching to protect our power, to protect our voice, to protect our voting rights!," tweeted Martin Luther King III, the son of the late civil rights leader.

-The "March On for Washington and Voting Rights" near the National Museum of African American History and Culture on the National Mall is organized by King's group, the Drum Major Institute, the Rev. Al Sharpton's National Action Network, the Service Employees International Union (SEIU) and other voting rights organizations.
+The "March On for Washington and Voting Rights" on the National Mall is organized by King's group, the Drum Major Institute, the Rev. Al Sharpton's National Action Network, the Service Employees International Union (SEIU) and other voting rights organizations.

-They are calling for the passage of Democrats' sweeping election reforms plans, the For the People Act, the John Lewis Voting Rights Advancement Act and making Washington D.C. the 51st state.
+They are calling for the passage of Democrats' sweeping election reform plans – the For the People Act, the John Lewis Voting Rights Advancement Act and making Washington D.C. the 51st state.
 All three of those initiatives passed the House this year, but face an uphill climb in the Senate where 60 votes are needed and Democrats control just 50 seats.

 HOUSE DEMOCRATS PASS JOHN LEWIS VOTING RIGHTS ACT